 Hanoi is arguably the most beautiful city in Southeast Asia.
 Part of China for more than a thousand years, much of the city's architecture and many of her narrow, ancient lanes are distinctly Chinese.
 In our own era, the French constructed magnificent villas and planted thousands of trees that still shade Hanoi's boulevards today.
 This sophisticated city offers world class hotels and restaurants and enough history and culture to keep any visitor busy for weeks.

 Hanoi is also a jumping-off place for some of the most picturesque places in Indochina.
 The most important of these is Halong Bay, a vast UNESCO World Heritage Area.
 Here you can sail leisurely through hundreds of islets, enjoy the fresh catch of the day, and anchor in a quite cove for a swim.

-The gay scene in Hanoi is well hidden, nevertheless there.
+The gay scene in Hanoi is somewhat hidden, nevertheless there.
 Our guides help visitors to enjoy themselves and stay out of trouble.

 Hanoi is a paradise for shoppers.
 Here you will find bargain silks, hand-loomed textiles from ethnic minority villages, antiques, contemporary works of art, and lacquer-ware of every description.

-Grand Hanoi Enjoy Northern Vietnam in luxury at one of the world's most splendid colonial-era hotels, plus an overnight on Halong aboard a teak sailing boat.
+Enjoy Northern Vietnam in luxury at one of the world's most splendid colonial-era hotels, plus an overnight on Halong aboard a luxury sailing boat.
 Includes a day of sightseeing in Hanoi, plus a performance of Vietnam's unique "water puppetry."

-Perfume Pagoda Travel through the picture postcard countryside of Northern Vietnam, then sail up the gentle Yen River to a mountain-top grotto said to be the birthplace of a goddess
+Travel through the picture postcard countryside of Northern Vietnam, then sail up the gentle Yen River to a mountain-top grotto said to be the birthplace of a goddess.